CGJennings/se3docs/docs/um-release-notes.md

 ### Updates and changes

+* Further work on rewriting the script libraries to separate documentation from the libraries themselves and rewrite them in the more modern JS allowed by the recent engine update.

+### Notices

+* The **Document Browser** are considered deprecated.
+API documentation will be accessible from a regular browser.

+### Java 9+ compatibility

+Officially, Strange Eons currently requires Java 8, but work is underway to support Java 9 and later.
+Here is a summary of the current status:

+- The major obstacles have been solved and SE can be started under Java 9 starting with build 3970.
+- When starting SE from the command line, the option <code>-javaagent:<em>path/to/strange-eons.selibrary</em></code> must be added.
+- Further work is required for Java 10+ due to the removal of additional APIs.

+## Build 3970

+This is an **early access beta release**.

+### Updates and changes

 * [Ink Saver](um-gc-preview.md#ink-saver), a new rendering mode which ensures that only the bare minimum is drawn.
 The standard behaviour (which some components may customize) is to draw a solid white background, text, and shapes (no images).
 * The ["Readme" Web page](um-gc-export.md#the-readme-file) that is included with exported images has been rewritten to modern Web standards, including support for printing and mobile devices.
 * Help buttons now link to the new [documentation pages](index.md).